The right to protection of personal data is a fundamental right guaranteed by the European Union in the framework of the GDPR.

 If the data were collected directly from the data subject, then the information must be provided at the time the data were obtained.

 If, on the other hand, it is an indirect collection, the controller must provide the data subject with the information:

-- Within a reasonable period of time not exceeding 1 month, taking into account the specific circumstances in which the data are processed
+Within a reasonable period not exceeding one month, taking into account the specific circumstances in which the data are processed

 GDPR right of access